marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index syntax, "while loop", "counter variable"}}

-Many loops follow the pattern seen in the previous `while` examples.
+Many loops follow the pattern seen in the `while` examples.
 First, a “counter” binding is created to track the progress of the loop.
-Then comes a `while` loop, whose test expression usually checks whether the counter has reached some boundary yet.
+Then comes a `while` loop, whose test expression usually checks whether the counter has reached its end value.
 At the end of the loop body, the counter is updated to track progress.

 {{index "for loop", loop}}